ericburger/crossbardocs/pages/iotcookbook/Arduino-Yun-System-Update.md

 ## Updating via the Web interface

 If the Yun serves as a WiFi access point (i.e. you haven't yet configured it to connect to a WiFi network) the Web interface is served at ```http://192.168.240.1```.
-If you've connected via WiFi, or are connected via Ethernet, you get to it via the IP that the Yun has been assigned in your network (check in your router, or use a tool like Fing, which is available for multiple systems including mobiles).
+If you've connected via WiFi, or are connected via Ethernet, you get to it via the IP that the Yun has been assigned in your network (check in your router, or use a tool like [Fing](http://www.overlooksoft.com/), which is available for multiple systems including mobiles).

 You need to get the download  to the upgrade from the [Arduino downloads page](http://www.arduino.cc/en/Main/Software) and store it locally.

-Then log into the Web interface (the default password is 'arduino') and select the **advanced configuration panel** at the top of the page.
+Then log into the Web interface (the default password is `arduino`) and select the **advanced configuration panel** at the top of the page.
 Then select the **System tab**, and on this **Backup / Flash Firmware**.
 You can then upload the firmware image from your computer to the Yun and flash this.

 ## Updating via SSH